jfjallid/go-rpcclient/README.md

       --add-member         Add member to group (use --rid) or alias (use --sid) --remove-member      Remove member from group (use --user-rid) or alias (use --sid) --create-user        Create local user
-      --translate-sid      Convert SID to name of principal --lookup-sid         Translate --rid in --local-domain to a SID --lookup-rids        Translate --rids to names in domain specified by --local-domain
+      --create-computer    Create a machine account in AD domain (no SPN is added) --translate-sid      Convert SID to name of principal --lookup-sid         Translate --rid in --local-domain to a SID --lookup-rids        Translate --rids to names in domain specified by --local-domain